shorepine/tulipcc/README.md

 Tulip is a self contained portable creative computer, with a display and keyboard and sound.
 It boots instantaneously into a Python prompt.
 Dive right into making something without distractions or complications.

 Tulip is not a shell on top of another operating system.
-The entire system is dedicated to your code, the display and sound.
+The entire system is dedicated to your code, the display and sound, running in real time, on dedicated hardware.

 You can use Tulip to make music, code, art, games, or just write.
-It cannot run any existing applications and does not have a web browser, although it can connect to a network in a slow fashion.
+It's a great environment for live coding performances.
+It doesn't run any existing applications and does not have a web browser, although it can connect to a network in a slow fashion.

-Tulip is available both as a [hardware DIY project (Tulip CC)](https://github.com/bwhitman/tulipcc#tulip-hardware-howtos) and a [desktop app (Tulip Desktop.)](docs/tulip_desktop.md) They both have all the same features.
+Tulip is available both as a [hardware DIY project (Tulip CC)](https://github.com/bwhitman/tulipcc#tulip-hardware-howtos) and a [desktop simulator app (Tulip Desktop.)](docs/tulip_desktop.md) They both have all the same features.
 I use Tulip Desktop when developing Tulip, but use the hardware Tulip CC when making things!
 If you're nervous about building the hardware, [download the desktop version!](docs/tulip_desktop.md)

 [![Tulip Desktop](https://github.com/bwhitman/tulipcc/raw/main/docs/pics/desktop.png)](docs/tulip_desktop.md)